chrisfenner/tcg-markdown-examples/lorem.md

 ## Statement Type

 Please note an important distinction between different sections of text throughout this document.
-There are two distinctive kinds of text: informative comment and normative statements.
-Because most of the text in this specification will be of the kind normative statements, the authors have informally defined it as the default and, as such, have specifically called out text of the kind informative comment.
-They have done this by flagging the beginning and end of each informative comment and highlighting its text in gray.
-This means that unless text is specifically marked as of the kind informative comment, it can be considered a kind of normative statements.
+There are two distinctive kinds of text: *informative comment* and *normative statement*.
+Because most of the text in this specification will be of the kind *normative statement*, the authors have informally defined it as the default and, as such, have specifically called out text of the kind *informative comment*.
+They have done this by highlighting its text in gray.

-> **EXAMPLE: *Start of informative comment***
->
+This means that unless text is specifically marked as of the kind *informative comment*, it can be considered to be of the kind *normative statement*.

 > This is the first paragraph of 1–n paragraphs containing text of the kind informative comment ...
 >
 > This is the second paragraph of text of the kind informative comment ...